-The Development Limit established by RVCA has been respected.
 The estimated CRZ along the north edge of the Development Limit is 3.5 m.
 The only work that is proposed in this CRZ is a portion of the storm sewer and the retaining walls.
 The total area that may be impacted has been calculated at 425.5 m.
-This small impact would only occur if the trees along the Development in this area are 35 cm.
-If the impact occurs it is considered negligible due to the small footprint (which may actually be smaller) and as geotechnical experts have concluded that no impacts to the slope will occur.
+This small impact would only occur if the trees along the edge are 35 cm.
+This level of impact is considered negligible due to the small footprint (which may actually be smaller) and as geotechnical experts have concluded that no impacts to the slope will occur.